mitchweaver/Discline/README.md

 > Sometimes when I submit a message the client crashes

 No idea as of yet.
 Looking for a workaround.

+> *"<some feature>"* isn't working right on Windows!

+The fact it works at all cross-platform is impressive enough, but I'm working on it.

+> My bug isn't listed here, how can I voice my problem?

+If you have a specific issue that isn't listed here or in the wiki, post a github issue with a detailed explanation and I can try to get it fixed.

 ### License
 -------------------------------